 Need To Know - Greece Travel Guide

 Five Quick Facts About Travelling In Greece

 - Greece is a safe country to travel in with the majority of people being helpful and friendly.
 Crime rates are low, however scams do happen in high tourist areas so be aware.

 - Greece is part of the Schengen Visa Area Policy with visa free travel to citizens of many countries – see VISA tab for more details.

-- Greece has very good public transport which is easy to navigate and inexpensive to use.
+- There is very good public transport which is easy to navigate and inexpensive to use.

-- English is widely spoken across Greece making travel easy.
+- English is widely spoken making travel easy.
 As always it is polite to learn a few basic works of the language.